 Conclusion

-With this technique, you can change colors on hair, eyes, nails, and anything else you like.
+With this technique, you can change colors on your hair, eyes, nails, and anything else you like.
 This is also non-destructive because you are not painting directly over the pixels.
 You can revert the settings simply by disabling the adjustment layer.